mcibique/vue-testing-examples/README.md

 });
 ```

-We can even tweak the factory and pass the Vue as a parameter, so we can use [localVue](https://vue-test-utils.vuejs.org/en/guides/common-tips.html#applying-global-plugins-and-mixins) in our tests and real Vue in prod build.
+We can even tweak the factory and pass Vue as a parameter.
+We can use [localVue](https://vue-test-utils.vuejs.org/en/guides/common-tips.html#applying-global-plugins-and-mixins) in our tests and the real Vue in prod build.

 ```js
 import Vue from 'vue';